| Internet-Draft | AAuth-R3 | August 2026 |

 Status: Exploratory Draft¶

-The AAuth Protocol ([I-D.hardt-aauth-protocol]) defines resource tokens as the mechanism by which resources declare what authorization is needed to access them, and scope strings as the primary way to express what operations are available.
-Scopes are sufficient for simple, well-known access patterns but are limited in three respects:¶
+The AAuth Protocol ([I-D.hardt-oauth-aauth-protocol]) defines resource tokens as the mechanism by which resources declare what authorization is needed to access them, and scope strings as the primary way to express what operations are available.
+Scopes are sufficient for simple, well-known access patterns but are limited in five respects:¶

 Human comprehension.
-Scope strings like calendar:write are not self-describing to users or auth agents making approval decisions.¶
+Scope strings like calendar:write are not self-describing to a person deciding whether to approve, or to the PS presenting that decision.¶

 Machine precision.
-Scopes do not express which specific operations are being authorized or distinguish operations that need per-call approval.¶
+Scopes do not express which specific operations a grant covers.¶

 Audit completeness.
 Scopes do not identify which specific version of an authorization definition was in effect at the time of approval.¶